Textron (NYSE:TXT) Updates FY24 Earnings Guidance

 Textron (NYSE:TXT – Get Free Report) issued an update on its FY24 earnings guidance on Wednesday morning.
-The company provided earnings per share guidance of $6.20-6.40 for the period, compared to the consensus earnings per share estimate of $5.97.
+The company provided EPS guidance of $6.20-6.40 for the period, compared to the consensus EPS estimate of $5.97.
 The company issued revenue guidance of ~$14.6 billion, compared to the consensus revenue estimate of $14.69 billion.

-Textron (NYSE:TXT – Get Free Report) last issued its quarterly earnings data on Wednesday, January 24th.
-The aerospace company reported $1.60 earnings per share for the quarter, topping analysts’ consensus estimates of $1.53 by $0.07.
+Textron (NYSE:TXT – Get Free Report) last announced its quarterly earnings results on Wednesday, January 24th.
+The aerospace company reported $1.60 EPS for the quarter, beating the consensus estimate of $1.53 by $0.07.
+Textron had a return on equity of 14.70% and a net margin of 7.07%.
 The business had revenue of $3.89 billion for the quarter, compared to analyst estimates of $3.97 billion.
-Textron had a return on equity of 14.70% and a net margin of 7.07%.
-Textron’s quarterly revenue was up 7.0% compared to the same quarter last year.
-During the same quarter in the previous year, the company posted $1.07 EPS.
-On average, research analysts predict that Textron will post 5.54 earnings per share for the current fiscal year.
+During the same quarter in the previous year, the firm earned $1.07 EPS.
+Textron’s quarterly revenue was up 7.0% on a year-over-year basis.
+Research analysts anticipate that Textron will post 5.54 earnings per share for the current fiscal year.

-In other news, Director R Kerry Clark sold 9,353 shares of Textron stock in a transaction on Friday, October 27th.
+In other news, Director R Kerry Clark sold 9,353 shares of Textron stock in a transaction that occurred on Friday, October 27th.
 The shares were sold at an average price of $75.10, for a total value of $702,410.30.
-Following the completion of the sale, the director now owns 4,517 shares in the company, valued at approximately $339,226.70.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Corporate insiders own 1.70% of the company’s stock.
+Following the completion of the transaction, the director now owns 4,517 shares in the company, valued at $339,226.70.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Company insiders own 1.70% of the company’s stock.

-A number of institutional investors and hedge funds have recently made changes to their positions in the business.
-Money Concepts Capital Corp lifted its holdings in Textron by 109.0% during the fourth quarter.
-Money Concepts Capital Corp now owns 443 shares of the aerospace company’s stock worth $31,000 after acquiring an additional 231 shares during the period.
-Lazard Asset Management LLC purchased a new position in shares of Textron in the first quarter worth $40,000.
-CENTRAL TRUST Co lifted its holdings in Textron by 100.0% in the 3rd quarter.
-CENTRAL TRUST Co now owns 600 shares of the aerospace company’s stock worth $35,000 after buying an additional 300 shares during the period.
-Dark Forest Capital Management LP purchased a new stake in shares of Textron in the 1st quarter worth about $63,000.
-Finally, AM Squared Ltd bought a new stake in shares of Textron during the first quarter valued at approximately $85,000.
+A number of institutional investors and hedge funds have recently bought and sold shares of TXT.
+Public Sector Pension Investment Board increased its position in Textron by 9.9% in the 3rd quarter.
+Public Sector Pension Investment Board now owns 21,216 shares of the aerospace company’s stock valued at $1,658,000 after acquiring an additional 1,904 shares in the last quarter.
+Comerica Bank lifted its holdings in Textron by 69,562.8% during the 3rd quarter.
+Comerica Bank now owns 29,955 shares of the aerospace company’s stock worth $2,341,000 after buying an additional 29,912 shares in the last quarter.
+Creative Planning boosted its position in Textron by 0.8% in the 3rd quarter.
+Creative Planning now owns 26,952 shares of the aerospace company’s stock valued at $2,106,000 after buying an additional 207 shares during the last quarter.
+Morgan Stanley increased its stake in shares of Textron by 1.4% in the 3rd quarter.
+Morgan Stanley now owns 2,263,624 shares of the aerospace company’s stock valued at $176,880,000 after buying an additional 31,805 shares during the period.
+Finally, Toroso Investments LLC lifted its stake in shares of Textron by 69.9% during the third quarter.
+Toroso Investments LLC now owns 9,060 shares of the aerospace company’s stock valued at $708,000 after acquiring an additional 3,726 shares during the period.
 Institutional investors and hedge funds own 85.92% of the company’s stock.

 About Textron